- Gender and Relationships»

 Although we are imbued with the sense that we are brought before our intended's family as a puppy being adopted from a kennel, it ought really work the other way.

-Not that they are going to 'welcome you into their home', but if you want to join that home.
+It should not be, 'are they going to welcome me into their home', but ' Do I want to join that home?'

-Too often, so nervous, trying to make a good impression we miss all the evidence that these are the last people in the world we want to know.
+Too often, so nervous, trying to make a good impression, we come before our intended's family and miss all the evidence that these are the last people in the world we want to know.

 Think; "Do I like them?
 Do I want them part of my life?"